ncatlab/nlab-content/pages/9/7/5/5/15579/content.md

 ## References

-* {#Schiffmann81} Stephen J. Schiffman, _A mod Whitehead Theorem_, Proceedings of the American Mathematical Society Vol. 82, No. 1 (May, 1981), pp. 139-144
+* {#Schiffmann81} Stephen J. Schiffman, _A mod p Whitehead Theorem_, Proceedings of the American Mathematical Society Vol. 82, No. 1 (May, 1981), pp. 139-144

 [[!redirects mod-p Whitehead theorem]]